yangjiang3973/learn-vue/dev-diary.md

     2. (DONE) downgrade webpack to v4 until karma-webpack updates!

 2. make observer as perfect as vue's, including `set` and `del`

+# 2020-01-10

+1. (TODO) right now totally follow Vue's observe and I feel it created extra dep instance...maybe point to the root one and avoid creating new ones for children.

+should carefully consider this point again.

+and maybe check code of vue3

+2.